raincrash/ChemStreet/README.md

 ### What does the App Do?

+The App extracts chemical names from a large text in real-time and renders the molecules/proteins in an AR environment.

+- Get real-time text from IOS camera.
+- Find Chemical compounds/molecules/proteins from text.
+  - Locally trained CoreML model
+  - Wit.AI for processing keywords/traits and extracting entitites
+- Fetch the chemical name and search for information on ChemSpider
+- The backend service takes a .MOL file containing the molecular data and renders into a 3D scene with OpenGL+PyMOL+MeshTool.
+- The rendered .DAE (Collada) files are used to project Chemical formulae as an AR Scene.

+### Demo Included

 ### Contents
 mol_to_deb_service is a flask based service for processing extracted text and serving molecule data from ChalkSteet API --